linux-integrity/ima-doc/ima-concepts.rst

 :ref:`config-ima-measure-asymmetric-keys`, :ref:`func-key-check`, and
 the :ref:`keyrings-condition` condition.

-To view the values, use :ref:`keyctl-show`.
+Use :ref:`keyctl-show` to view the values

 .. _`dot-builtin-trusted-keys`: